Our Story

 Wakeby Preserve

-The Sandwich Conservation Trust gifted the preserve, a unique example of one conservation group transferring land to another.
+The Sandwich Conservation Trust gifted the preserve in Sandwich, MA to NLC.
+A unique example of one conservation group transferring land to another.

 2016